COFI trains great leaders

 2. Policy and Systems Change Organizing

 We support cross-community parent-led organizing, to have the power to change the way things get done.
-In Chicago, POWER-PAC unites parent leaders across neighborhoods, race and ethnicity to impact policy changes of priority benefit to children and families such as preschool access and eliminating the school to prison pipeline.
+In Chicago, POWER-PAC IL unites parent leaders across neighborhoods, race and ethnicity to impact policy changes of priority benefit to children and families such as preschool access and eliminating the school to prison pipeline.

 3. Sharing the Learning